dekarrin/morc/README.md

 you can instead use `morc proj` with the `--new` flag.
 See `morc help proj` for information on using it.

+### Project Path and .MORC_PROJECT

+All commands in morc allow use of the -F flag to specify the project file to work with.
+You can also put the path to a project in a file called `.MORC_PROJECT`, located in the same directory as where you run the `morc` command from.

 ### Project Requests

 So, you've got a project rolling!
 Congrats.
 Now you can take a look at all the